 The BLM, however, failed to deliver on promised fertility control, focusing instead on roundups, removals, and warehousing of horses and burros and pushing the program to the verge of fiscal collapse — while also illegally selling nearly 2,000 wild horses for slaughter.

 Albert Einstein defined insanity as doing the same thing over and over again but expecting different results.
 This the third time that Congress has thrown money at the broken wild horse and burro program.
 Each time before, the BLM used the funding but failed to deliver on promises of reform.
 Given its call for accelerated and unprecedented roundups and removals, there’s no reason to expect the Path Forward will achieve anything different this time.
 Instead, it could spell the end for America’s wild free-roaming horses and burros.

-Up next: Part II: Perpetuating the Myth of “Overpopulation”
+Up next: Part III: Perpetuating the Myth of “Overpopulation”